lisamalani/VLR_term_project/README.md

 </div>

-## Introduction
+## Abstract

-The following repository contains the code for the model we used to perform document understanding for long legal documents.
+Our project attempts to address the challenge of understanding long legal documents by implementing an OCR-free, multi-page document recognition model.
+We use a pre-trained Donut encoder and decoder, which are Transformer-based architectures, and train a meta-encoder that captures the encoder embedding of multiple pages and merges them into one.
+The computational limitations only allowed us to explore up to 4 pages with degraded resolution.
+In addition, our workaround for the computational limits inhibited the use of the pre-trained weights for the Donut backbone.
+However, our work shows the possibility of reasoning across multi-page documents.

-Our model is a variation of the Donut model, which is an OCR-free method used to perform document understanding on single-page documents with sparse information.
+Our model, a variation of the Donut model, is an OCR-free method used to perform document understanding on multi-page documents with sparse information.
 We have performed training and testing using the CUAD dataset.
 See our report submission for more details about our project and the results.

+The following repository contains the code for the model we used to perform document understanding for long legal documents.

 ## Software installation